The Grid Line

 Filippo Barizza – vocals and guitar

-Stefano Pavanati – guitars, bass, melodica, drums, backing vocals
+Stefano Pavanati – production, guitars, bass, melodica, drums, backing vocals

 Maria Robaey – violin